 When you operate a small business, it's important to have a comprehensive risk management strategy in place before a harmful event occurs.
 When a fire, windstorm or other unanticipated peril damages your premises, it often puts your operations in limbo.
 When preparing your business for sale, a proper risk management plan shall be one of your priorities.

 If your product causes injuries or damage, your business suffers from the fallout.
 When employees are injured, you are responsible for their care and lost wages.
 A risk management review forces you to anticipate the potential for future losses.
 It encourages you to plan and implement the best methods to manage adverse events before they occur.

 Major corporations hire full-time professionals to perform these tasks.
 If you operate a small business or sole proprietorship, you are likely to perform these duties on your own or not at all.
-As a small business or sole proprietor, you have the same risk management concerns as a larger business.
+As a small business manager/owner, you have the same risk management concerns as a larger business.
 Without the right plan in place, a catastrophe could force you to close your doors forever.
-Before you let that happen, you must consider the potential outcome of these and other worst case situations.
+Before you let that happen, you shall consider the potential outcome of these and other worst case situations.